 The leading cause of sciatica is, as mentioned earlier, constriction in the piriformis muscle, or swelling, both caused by an injury or spasm.
 Consulting your doctor is highly recommended, as there may be other more serious causes.

-Sciatica treatment involves physical therapy, medications, and can even lead to surgery.
+Sciatica treatment involves sciatica nerve exercises, medications, and can even lead to surgery.
 The oral over-the-counter medications given to people who suffer from sciatica pain include acetaminophen, aspirin, or NSAIDs (ibuprofen, ketoprofen, or naproxen).

 Patients can also be given muscle relaxants, antidepressants for chronic lower back pain, and pain medications for more severe pain.